yasiryagi/helpdesk/roles/validators/README.md

 The instructions below covers Windows, Mac and Linux (64 bit and armv7).
 As a general note, remember to use your `session` key when setting the `memo` to qualify for the monero rewards.
 Some browsers will work better than others, but in general, chrome and chromium based browsers seems to offer the best experience, as it allows the `Pioneer` app to connect to your own node in `Settings`.
 It seems neither Firefox, Safari or Edge will connect at this time.

+If you want to be visible in the polkadot/substrate telemetry, go [here](https://telemetry.polkadot.io/).
+Note that for windows and armv7 (raspberry pi), you need to add a telemetry flag at startup (see applicable setup node).

 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
 We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Account` showing up.